lowi-kr/wc2026-bot/README.md

 - Tomorrow's matches every morning at 8AM UTC (during the knockout stage)
 - A kickoff alert when a match starts
 - A message every time the score changes (goal), with scorer name when available
-- Half-time score with match stats (possession, shots, corners, fouls)
+- Half-time score with match stats (possession, shots, corners, fouls, and more when available)
-- Full-time result with match stats
+- Full-time result with match stats (occasionally followed by a short FINAL STATS message if stats weren't ready yet)

 > This bot does not currently post live cards, substitutions, or commentary — only goals, because no free, reliable source for live play-by-play commentary was available at setup time.
 See the note in `src/api.js` if you want to add a richer data source later (e.g. during the knockout rounds).